Sharoma Rise Of Nations Roma

 This battle was part of a Conquer The World campaign I played as the Romans.
 Here is a curious error in Rise Of Nations: the Praetorian Guards only become available in the Gunpowder Age; quite the mistake since the Guard was disbanded in the 4th century.
 In the Classical Age you simply get 'Legions', and these are upgraded to 'Caesar's Legions' in the Medieval Age.

 Another annoyance: when playing a Quick Battle in the Classical Age, you do not have access to supply wagons, though you do in CTW battles.
 This makes the game almost impossible - the enemy will not venture into your territory, and if you go into theirs, your troops soon die from attrition.
-In my opinion, this is the most annoying aspect of the game.

 '4th Army Base of Operations'